 Our newest project!
 A podcast!
 A dialogue between mystical Christianity and Depth Psychology – “The Laughing Mystics.”
+Our podcast page is here.

 Good friends Marci Madary & Laura Lewis-Barr bring differing perspectives to the Sunday readings of the liturgical calendar.
 Each week Marci shares her mystical Christian insights & infectious laughter with Laura, who ponders what Carl Jung & Joseph Campbell might say about these scriptures.
 Unscripted & lively, Laura & Marci offer as many questions as answers as to how Depth Psychology & Christianity might come together.
 New episodes every Friday!
 Write to us at Laughing.Mystics@gmail.com, Join our FB community!